RavEngine/RavEngine/README.md

 ```
 When you load a shader, RavEngine will use the name you specify as the first parameter.
 To learn how to write BGFX shaders, see documentation at [https://github.com/bkaradzic/bgfx](https://github.com/bkaradzic/bgfx)

 Then simply build with CMake as normal.
+On Windows, you will need to run your initial configure twice before building.
 Example scripts are provided.

 ## Supported platforms
 | Platform | Architecture | Compiler | CMake Generator | Rendering API |